parvezelias375/B12A06/README.md

 #### 1) What is the difference between var, let, and const?
+ans:
+var -> Can be re-declared and updated. let -> Can be updated, but not re-declared in the same scope. const -> Neither re-declared nor updated (value is constant).

 #### 2) What is the difference between map(), forEach(), and filter()?
+ans:
+map() -> Creates a new array by applying a function to each element.Does not change the original array.Always returns the same length as the original array.

+forEach() -> Loops through each element, executes a function.Does not return anything (returns undefined).Used for side effects (e.g., printing, updating external variables).

 #### 3) What are arrow functions in ES6?
+Ans: Arrow functions are a shorter way to write functions in JavaScript (introduced in ES6).

 #### 4) How does destructuring assignment work in ES6?
+Ans: Destructuring allows you to unpack values from arrays or properties from objects into distinct variables in a clean, short way.
 #### 5) Explain template literals in ES6.
 How are they different from string concatenation?
+Ans: Template Literals (ES6) -> Template literals are a modern way of working with strings in JavaScript.
+Instead of using quotes (' ' or " "), they use backticks (`).

+Difference from String Concatenation ->
+With string concatenation, you must manually join strings and variables using +, which becomes messy and harder to read.
+With template literals, you can insert variables directly with ${ }, making the syntax much cleaner.
+Template literals also support multi-line strings naturally, while concatenation requires special escape characters (\n).
 ## ⚙️ Functionalities

 1) Category Loading